 Attendees can book one of the fast-selling rooms inside the palace or camp in the desert where they can pitch their own tent or rent one.
 The festival, seven editions of which have been staged so far, was last staged in 2019.
 However, Magnetic Nomads, a limited-capacity offshoot with an all-local line-up, was staged in March 2021.

-The theme for the 2022 instalment is “reconnection”.
-Four Tet, Ben UFO and HVOB will return to headline a line-up that features other international acts such as Batu, Onra, Jossy Mitsu, Saoirse, Sherelle and Young Marco.
-Upcoming established and fast-rising Indian artists playing the festival this year include Murthovic & Thiruda, Nate08, Sijya, Tyrell Dub Corp and acts from the record label Export Quality, who will present a showcase.
+The theme for the 2022 instalment was “reconnection”.
+Four Tet, Ben UFO and HVOB returned to headline a line-up that featured other international acts such as Batu, Onra, Jossy Mitsu, Saoirse, Sherelle and Young Marco.
+Indian artists who played in the last edition of the festival include Murthovic & Thiruda, Nate08, Sijya, Tyrell Dub Corp and acts from the record label Export Quality, who presented a showcase.
 See the complete list of artists here.

 Check out more music festivals here.

 Magnetic Fields attracts “an audience of adventurous, young and open-minded urbanites”.
 Here, in addition to hopping between stages, one can attend secret parties, participate in treasure hunts, fly kites at sunrise or simply laze on the lawns.

 1. By Air: The nearest airports are Jaipur International Airport, Bikaner Airport and New Delhi Airport.
 These airports are well-connected to major cities like Delhi, Mumbai, Kolkata and Chennai, with frequent airline services from AirAsia and Air India.
 Jaipur International Airport serves domestic as well as international flights.